BerndiVader/MythicSkriptAddon/readme.md

 # MythicMobs Skript Addon:
 for MythicMobs 4.0.1 Release or higher

+### Update 22.9.2017 V0.92a added skripttargetcondition condition.
+See conditions for details.
 ### Update 1.9.2017 v0.91a spawn expression now allows world as string or world as world object
 ### Update 25.8.2017 v0.90a added 1.12.1 support
 ### Update 21.7.2017 v0.89a